 Know More About Nittaku Acoustic Blade

-It is good for control loop play from both forehand and backhand.
+It is suitable for control loop play from both forehand and backhand.
 However, it is not working well for 3rd-ball attackers.

-Even though the speed may not as fast as other carbon blades that can give you, but it is still able to generate enough speed for your shot.
+Even though the speed may not as fast as other carbon blades, it can still generate enough momentum for your shot.